 Dive into a past both distant yet recent by its use and the sensibilities of its contemporaries, discover the greatest artists of the Belle Époque (Edwardian Era) in an intimate setting and meet the imagination of Marcel Proust, his universe and his influences.

-To introduce the Villa’s visit, the Architecture Pavilion offers the keys of comprehension to the architectural, social, and economic history of the Côte Fleurie and Cabourg.
-The first theme shown in this space is the historic district of CAbourg, an old village that first appeared in the 6th century and throughout time became a district that became completely independant of the seaside resort that developped in the 19th century.
+To introduce the Villa’s visit, the Architecture Pavilion offers the keys of comprehension to the architectural, social, and economic history of the Côte Fleurie and Cabourg beacause of this temporary exhibitions.

 Is a gateway that brings visitors closer to their predecessors who, 100 years ago, lived or vacationed on the Côte Fleurie.

-Invite visitors to discover the literature of the Belle Epoque.
-By means of an open-access library, visitors can read the works of authors like André Gide, works that have been read and are still popular, works that can be continually rediscovered.
+Invite visitors to discover the literature of the Belle Époque.
+By means of an open-access library, visitors can read the works of authors like André Gide, Anatole France, Pierre Louÿs… works that have been read and are still popular, works that can be continually rediscovered.